idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

 so groups of constants (think: enumerated values) one of which, Unicode, we know uses 21 bits.

 Quick bit of maths...
-30 bits of space, minus 21 bits for Unicode, say, gives us 9 bits worth of different constant types.
+30 bits of space on a 32-bit system, minus 21 bits for Unicode, say, gives us 9 bits worth of different constant types.
 Hmm, I'm not sure we have 512 different constant types or, rather more importantly, even want to consider having 512 different types of constants.
 Far too many to remember!

 Let's flip the maths around and suggest we have 3 bits of constant types (up to 8, then) meaning each constant type could have up to 27 bits worth of space.
-Definitely room for Unicode's 21 bits in one and I fancy we could squeeze our trio of ``#t``, ``#f`` and ``#n`` into another.
+Definitely room for Unicode's 21 bits in one and I fancy we could squeeze our trio of regular constants, ``#t``, ``#f`` and ``#n`` into another.

 And if it turns out that 8 different constant types isn't enough then we can revisit this and make it 16 or 32 or ... and still have room